 But maybe they don’t need to.
 Perhaps Messenger will develop a platform-specific voice, or it will enable individual businesses to create their own: a vocalized chatbot?
 Or maybe both scenarios are likely.
 While there are no certainties, recent news gives us some indication.
 Apparently Facebook has been hard at work behind the scenes creating a smart home device called 'Portal'.
 Billed as a ‘video speaker’ that integrates an AI camera, Portal will apparently make Messenger calls feel more like ‘hanging out’.
 Time will tell how popular this becomes, but given ongoing marketer interest in the voice assistant space, innovation is assured; and both consumers and businesses could benefit.

-Considering there are 80 million small businesses are already on Facebook, a more advanced social conversation-based and streamlined e-commerce experience was always inevitable.
+Considering there are 80 million small businesses already on Facebook, a more advanced social conversation-based and streamlined e-commerce experience were always inevitable.
 But, as all good businesses understand, the customer is always right.
 Facebook and Messenger’s runaway successes have been user-led.
 Without such phenomenal user numbers, their business offerings would not have been so popular.

-While commercial needs will no doubt continue to drive innovation, let us hope that both platforms keep the needs of their users front of mind when forging ahead with their next exciting ideas.
+While commercial needs will no doubt continue to drive innovation, let us hope that both platforms keep the needs of their users in front of mind when forging ahead with their next exciting ideas.